Last Interglacial: Sea level

 Along the Central Mediterranean Spanish coast, sea levels were comparable to those of the present.
-Due to high sea levels, Fennoscandia formed an island during the Last Interglacial because of a seaway passage existing between the Gulf of Finland of the Baltic Sea and the White Sea of Russia, resulting in the Baltic Sea (sometimes referred to as the Eemian Sea during this time period) having a much higher salinity (salt content) than today, with the coastline of the Baltic Sea also being considerably further inland relative to today's coastlines.
+Due to high sea levels, Fennoscandia formed an island during the Last Interglacial because of a seaway passage existing between the Gulf of Finland of the Baltic Sea and the White Sea of Russia, resulting in the Baltic Sea (sometimes referred to as the Eemian Sea during this time period) having a much higher salinity (salt content) than today, with the coastline of the Baltic Sea also being considerably further inland relative to today's coastlines, with Jutland also forming an island.
 Vast areas of northwestern Europe and the West Siberian Plain were also inundated.